How to change your Google Home's voice

 Those three iconic voices that we've come to know are slowly beginning to change.
 Back in 2013, Apple introduced a male Siri voice.
 Now the English-language Siri has both male and female voices with American, Australian and British accents.

 Similarly, Google is expanding the voice used for Assistant.
-Now you can switch the voice used for Google Home ($109.00 at Walmart) from female to male.
+Now you can switch the voice used for Google Home from female to male.
 Here's how.

 - Open the Google Home app on Android or iOS.